- Bishop’s Schedule

 Fourth Thursdays, 1:15 p.m.: Healing prayer service, Jesus House Prayer and Renewal Center, 2501 Milltown Rd, Wilmington.
 (302) 995-6859.

 Right to Life

-Dec.
-11, 7 p.m.: Diocesan Vocations Guild meeting, Diocesan Office Building, 1626 N. Union St., Wilmington.
-The guild is open to Catholics from within or with ties to the Diocese of Wilmington who pray for, encourage and support the bishop, priests, religious, deacons and seminarians of the diocese.
-More information, Mary Ann Peirson, email@example.com or (302) 573-3113.
+TBA, 7 p.m.: Diocesan Vocations Guild meeting, 1626 N. Union St., Wilmington.
+The Guild is open to Catholics from within or with ties to the Diocese of Wilmington who pray for, encourage and support the bishop, priests, religious, deacons and seminarians of the diocese.
+The objectives of the Guild are achieved through prayer, service and the affirmation of the importance of the priesthood, diaconate and the religious life to the mission of the diocese.
+Meetings are held the second Wednesday of most months in the Diocesan Building, 1626 N. Union Street, Wilmington.
+For more membership information, contact Mary Ann Peirson at 302-573-3113 or firstname.lastname@example.org.

 St. Mary-by-the-Sea Retreat House in Cape May, New Jersey, facilitated by the Sisters of St. Joseph, has a brochure available for download by going to www.stmarybythesea.org or by calling (609) 884-8708.

 Lenten Programs/Advent Programs

 July 26: Ministry of Caring International Night, Francis X. Norton Center, 917 North Madison St., Wilmington.
 Theme is Taste of the Chesapeake, food by Caffé Gelato.
 Tickets are $25; $176 per table of 8.
 Doors open at 5 pm, service begins at 5:30.
 To make reservations, contact Dorine Menchhofer at firstname.lastname@example.org.